Nature Loo USA

 To get the most out of your composting toilet and to help with the safe decomposition of waste, follow these guidelines:

-• Use the toilet as intended: Composting toilets are designed for human waste, natural bulking materials and toilet paper only.
-Do not dispose of any other materials, such as plastics, feminine hygiene products, pet waste, kitchen scraps or chemicals, into your composting toilet, as it’s likely this will kill off many of the good microbes and organisms, reducing the capabilities of the composting process.
+- Use the toilet as intended: Composting toilets are designed for human waste, natural bulking materials and toilet paper only.
+Do not dispose of any other materials, such as plastics, feminine hygiene products, pet waste, kitchen scraps or chemicals, into your composting toilet, as these can add contaminants and/or disrupt the composting process.

-• Not too wet, not too dry: Composting relies on the right balance of moisture in the chamber.
-Add bulking agents like sawdust (untreated), wood chips/wood shavings, or peat moss after each use to regulate moisture and aid in decomposition.
+- Not too wet, not too dry: Composting relies on the right balance of moisture in the chamber.
+Add bulking agents like wood shavings or shredded leaves after each use to regulate moisture and create an open structure for oxygen circulation, which aids in decomposition.

 Safe usage of composting toilet waste